realtehcman/DesignPatternsEricFreeman/README.md

 Defines an interface for creating an object, but lets sub-classes decide which class to instantiate.
 Factory Method lets a class defer instantiation to sub-classes.

+## Difference between Simple Factory and Factory Method

+* The factory method has the interface

 ### The Abstract Factory Pattern
 Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 > Both of these patterns encapsulate object creation and lead to more decoupled, flexible designs.